Xitavos/XitavosCogs/README.md

     - channelInfo: Prints the channel ID ```Usage: !channelInfo```
     - listChannels: Prints a list of the channels on the server ```Usage: !listChannels```
     - spam: Sends 5 private messages to the specified user ```Usage: !spam user_mention```
-- Also has some unfinished code
+- Also has some unfinished code where it checks for the word 'rip' and replies